The Intel Core Ultra 9 285K wins in 9 out of 16 comparable specs, with 2 ties. Its biggest advantage is L2 Cache (400% better).

 AI Versus Verdict

-The Intel Core Ultra 9 285K is the objective winner of this comparison, securing victory in nine out of sixteen measured specifications.
-Its most significant advantage over the competition is its L2 cache, which is 400% larger.
-While the AMD Ryzen 7 8700G holds its own in five categories, it is primarily distinguished by its Max Turbo Power, which is 74% better than the Intel alternative.
+The Intel Core Ultra 9 285K is the objective winner of this comparison, securing nine spec victories against the five held by the AMD Ryzen 7 8700G.
+The most impactful advantage for the Intel Core Ultra 9 285K is its L2 cache, which is 400% larger than that of its competitor.
+Conversely, the AMD Ryzen 7 8700G holds a significant lead in power efficiency, boasting a Max Turbo Power that is 74% better than the Intel alternative.

 Generated by Gemini from the objective spec comparison above.
 AI advice is a summary, not a benchmark — always verify critical purchases.